- STEK DYNOshield — our primary film. Top-tier self-healing, the best matte and satin finishes in the industry, 10-year warranty, strong value.

 Here is the truth that PPF brand marketing does not want you to hear: a skilled installer with mid-tier film will produce a better result than an inexperienced installer with the best film in the world.
 The installation skill determines edge alignment, bubble-free application, seam placement, and how the film handles complex curves.

-When evaluating a PPF shop, ask these questions:
+When evaluating a PPF shop, ask these five questions:

 - Are you certified by the film manufacturer?
 Certified installers have completed brand-specific training and must meet quality standards to maintain their certification.
 This also determines whether you can make warranty claims.